Jaaarsh/README-Generator/README.md

   * [Questions](#questions)

   ## Description:
-  This is a command line application that uses inquirer to prompt you with questions, which the answers you submit will be used to generate a readme file.
+  This is an application that displays notes.
+You are able to enter and save new notes, as well as delete notes.

   ## Installation:
-  npm install and npm i inquirer to get the proper dependencies
+  Clone the repository and run npm i express.

   ## Usage:
-  In the terminal run "node index.js" to begin the command line application, then answer the prompted questions.
+  You can use "npm start" to start the express application locally.
+The application is also deployed at HEROKU.

   ## Licenses:
-  Mozilla Public License 2.0
+  MIT License
   * (https://opensource.org/licenses/MPL-2.0)
   * (https://opensource.org/licenses/MPL-2.0)

   ## Contribution:
-  No contributions needed, but feel free to clone the repo and use as you wish!
+  Use as you wish.

   ## Test:
-  No testing is required but you can run the application with node index.js to see it work!
+  No testing

   ## Questions:
   * Username: Jaaarsh